 Estimating Final Costs

 Planning your last expenses requires a careful consideration of all your final needs.
 Consider how you want to be remembered, where your final resting place should be, whether you wish to be buried or cremated and what type of casket or urn you prefer.
 Talk with a licensed, reliable funeral director in your community about the cost of the services you require.
 A funeral director will give you a list of the services and products that it provides.
-The value of your insurance policy should cover the expense of the package you choose, plus any additional costs.
+The value of your senior life insurance policy should cover the expense of the package you choose, plus any additional costs.

 The most basic, economical option is generally an immediate burial plan.
 An immediate plan may a modest service at the graveside and a simple casket.
 The expense of a viewing is not included in most immediate burial policies.
 The costs of the plot, a headstone and flowers must be paid for separately and should be included in the estimate you give your insurance provider.
 An immediate plan may be purchased with either burial or cremation.